OBOFoundry/OBOFoundry.github.io/ontology/mondo.md

 products:
  - id: mondo.owl
    title: Main OWL edition
-   description: Complete ontology, plus inter-ontology equivalence axioms.
+   description: Complete ontology.
 Uses MONDO IDs.
+Imports merged.
+The original mondo.owl without merged imports and with equivalence axioms can now be obtained from the release pages and is called mondo-with-equivalents.
    format: owl-rdf/xml
    is_canonical: true
  - id: mondo.obo
    title: obo-format edition
-   description: As OWL, but omits equivalence axioms. xrefs can be used as proxy for equivalence.
-Uses Mondo IDs
+   description: As OWL. xrefs can be used as proxy for equivalence.
+Uses Mondo IDs.
    format: obo
    derived_from: mondo.owl
  - id: mondo.json
    title: json edition
-   description: Equivalent to the OWL edition
+   description: Equivalent to the OWL edition.
    format: obo
    derived_from: mondo.owl
 usages: